usegalaxy-eu/docker-galaxy-microbiology-lab/README.md

 # Customize the MGL

-You can customize the MGL by installing tools and databases via the admin view.
+You can customize the MGL by installing tools via the admin view.
-The Galaxy Admin User has the username ``admin`` and the password ``password``.
+The Galaxy admin user has the username ``admin`` and the password ``password``.
+The MGL relies on CVMFS for reference data (similar to usegalaxy.org), so new DBs need to be stored in CVMFS to make them accessible (add an [issue to IDC](https://github.com/galaxyproject/idc/issues) to get them installed).
-Make sure to run the docker container with persistent data storage to keep your changes.
+Make sure to run the docker container with persistent data storage to keep your changes!

 # Support